digitallawyer/openlegaldictionary/_definitions/inadequate.md

 ---
 title: Inadequate
 permalink: "/definitions/inadequate.html"
-body: Insufficient; dlspropor-tlonate; lacking ln effectiveness or ln con-formity to a prescribed standard or measure
+body: Insufficient; dlspropor-tlonate; lacking in effectiveness or in con-formity to a prescribed standard or measure
 published_at: '2018-07-07'
 layout: post